Want to save this page for later?

 Power of Attorney E-Signature Expansion

-BACKGROUND: Although New York state passed its historic e-signature bill, the NYCPA is looking for an expansion that would allow documents to be signed electronically by someone holding Power of Attorney.
+BACKGROUND: Although New York state passed its historic e-signature bill during the height of COVID, the NYCPA is looking for an expansion that would allow documents to be signed electronically by someone holding Power of Attorney.

 Financial Literacy in Schools

-BACKGROUND: In hopes of preparing students for adult financial responsibilities, the NYCPA is looking to put financial literacy back in the New York state public education system S.94 (Comrie) / A.2298A (Jacobson) would amend the education law, in relation to requiring senior high schools to provide a required course in financial literacy as a condition of graduation.
+BACKGROUND: In hopes of preparing students for adult financial responsibilities, the NYCPA is looking to put financial literacy back in the New York state public education system S.94 (Sen. Leroy Comrie-D-Queens) / A.5052 (AM Jonathan Jacobson-D-Poughkeepsie) would amend the education law, in relation to requiring senior high schools to provide a required course in financial literacy as a condition of graduation.

 UPDATE: The State Education Department’s Board of Regents is currently exploring opportunities to add financial literacy into the state’s primary education curriculum.
-This bill has been reintroduced for the 2025 legislative session.
+Per their last update, financial literacy was proposed during a presentation to the Board of Regents for the 2026-27 school year, according to NY Inspires: A portrait of a graduate.

 Pass-Through Entity Tax (PTET)